EmreKanbay/Cheat-Sheet-Manager/README.md

 ![Presentation.gif](./src/Assets/presentation.gif)

+#### Live demo here -> ...

 NOTE: All the cheat sheets on this app is AI generated, obviously me alone writing all this stuff is not quite possible.
 But contributors are highly appreciated.

-Dashboard design is from this codepen https://codepen.io/jaca90/pen/vZJZMx
+Dashboard design is from this codepen -> https://codepen.io/jaca90/pen/vZJZMx

 ## What is this app?